 The letters ch and j represent post alveolar affricates voiceless and voiced, whereas the letters sh represent a post alveolar fricative consonant, voiceless.

 The sounds for ch, j and sh are:

 sh: shark, shave, shelf.

-- ch: voiceless, vocal cords do not vibrate during the articulation of the consonant;
+- ch is voiceless, therefore the vocal cords do not vibrate when articulating the consonant.

-- sh: voiceless, vocal cords do not vibrate during the articulation of the consonant.
+- sh is voiceless, so the vocal cords do not vibrate during the articulation of the consonant.

 External link to Sound: CH, J, SH exercises (1159).

 Open TextBooks are collaborative projects, with people from all over the world bringing their skills and interests to join in the compilation and dissemination of knowledge to everyone and everywhere.

 More information here about how to be a tutor.